Small Greek islands for car-free holidays

 Hydra is a popular destination for island day trips from Athens.
 Access to the island is easy with daily ferry routes from the port of Piraeus and regular routes from the ports of eastern Peloponnese.
 Hydra is a vehicle-free island, so there are no roads, no cars and no motorbikes!

 The only 4-wheel vehicle you will see in Hydra is the garbage truck.
 The best way to explore the island is on foot, as there are many trails and paths.
-You can also use one of the available water taxis to reach more faraway beaches and enjoy the peace and quiet.
+You can also use one of the available water taxis to reach faraway beaches and enjoy the peace.

 Whitewashed alley in the main town of Hydra